wp-plugins/smart-manager-for-wp-e-commerce/readme.txt

 * Product administration features

 == Upgrade Notice ==

+= 3.9.1 =
+New feature of Simple & Advanced Search Switch for Products Dashboard, compatibility with latest version of WooCommerce and some important fixes.
+Recommended upgrade.

 = 3.9 =
 New feature of support for custom fields for Products Dashboard of WooCommerce, compatibility with latest versions of WooCommerce & WPeC and important fixes.
 Recommended upgrade.